Santa Clarita DMV Hearing Lawyer

 Fatality Hearing

-A Fatality Hearing may be required by the California Department of Motor Vehicles when a motorist is involved in an accident leading to death, particularly in situations where the at-fault driver was under the influence of drugs or alcohol.
+A Fatality Hearing may be required by the California DMV when a motorist is involved in an accident leading to death, particularly in situations where the at-fault driver was under the influence of drugs or alcohol.

-Los Angeles DMV Attorney Daniel E. Kann understands that the stress and pressure of dealing with a fatal car accident can be compounded by a Fatality Hearing, which can result in the revocation of a client’s right to drive, and threaten his or her livelihood and freedom.
 It is important for anyone facing a DMV Fatality Hearing to seek qualified legal advice right away.

+If you are facing a California DMV hearing regarding your right to drive, contact us for a free and confidential consultation to discuss your rights.
+Attorney Daniel E. Kann understands that the stress and pressure of dealing with a fatal car accident, DUI charge, or other situations can be compounded by a DMV Hearing, which can result in the revocation of a client's right to drive.